Yelarbon: Economy

 Nowadays, cattle and sheep are raised, and cereal crops are grown.
 A major employer in Yelarbon is the A. E. Girle and Sons sawmill.

 Transport

 The town is located on a branch of the narrow gauge South Western railway line.
-It will be located on a section of the new, standard gauge Inland Railway from Moree, New South Wales via North Star, crossing the NSW/Queensland border near Toomelah.

 Education

 Yelarbon State School is a government primary (Prep–6) school for boys and girls at 17 Eena Street.
 In 2018, the school had an enrolment of 41 students with 6 teachers (3 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Yelarbon.
+There are no secondary schools in Yelarbon.
 The nearest government secondary schools are Goondiwindi State High School in Goondiwindi (to Year 12) and Inglewood State School in Inglewood (to Year 10 only).

 Recreation

 There is fishing on the Dumaresq River as well, nearly all recreational.
-The Murray Cod is one of the more sought-after prizes to catch.
+The Murray cod is one of the more sought-after prizes to catch.

 There is some feral pig hunting as well in the region.